citrovin/OpenSesame/README.md

 weighted avg       0.91      0.88      0.88        34
 ```

+The SVM does not classify as well on the test data, compared to the the NN.
+For our use-case it does not have to perform as well, as the neural network.
+However, it is still necessary to integerate the models for safety reasons.
+If we were to only rely on the NN, the probability that unathorised access is granted is higher, in case of a false positive.
+In contrast, if we use both models, they **both** have to classify the speaker as the correct one and identify the keyword.
+This feature gives us additional protection against possible intruders.

 #### **Training Data**
-For training we collected 136 recordings, which is split into 50% positive and 50% negative samples.
+For training we collected 156 recordings, which is split into 50% positive and 50% negative samples.
 Each recording is split into 197 vectors, which are fed to the model during training.
-For testing our model, we use the exact same strateg as for training.
+This results in 30,732 training samples per epoch.
+For testing our model, we use the exact same strategy as for training.

 |   | Recordings for Training | Recordings for Testing |